-If a student athlete is implicated and ejected from a game, match, or contest and subject to the two-game suspension, he/she may not return to competition representing his/her team until the athlete completes the National Federation of State High School Association (NFHS) Sportsmanship program at NFHSLearn (online) and provides a certification of the completion of the program to the student's principal.
+If a student-athlete is implicated and ejected from a game, match, or contest and subject to the two-game suspension, the student-athlete may not return to competition representing the team until the athlete completes the National Federation of State High School Association (NFHS) Sportsmanship program at NFHS-Learn (online) and provides a certification of the completion of the program to the student's principal.
 The principal must submit the certification of completion of the program to the PIAA district sport chairman.

-The disqualification that results in the two-game suspension supersedes the one-day disqualification for unsportsmanship behavior above.
-Decisions of a contest official to disqualify a student athlete or coach are not subject to reinstatement of eligibility.
+The disqualification that results in the two-game suspension supersedes the one-day disqualification for unsportsmanship behavior.
+A PIAA district committee may at its discretion, convene a hearing to address any and all disqualifications and may provide additional penalties as warranted by the circumstances.

+Decisions of a contest official to disqualify a student-athlete or coach are not subject to reinstatement of eligibility.
 The only exceptions are as follows:

-- The person intended to be disqualified by the official was not actually disqualified.
+- 1. The person intended to be disqualified by the official was not actually disqualified.
 This exception will not be considered without input from the contest official. - 2.
 The contest official erred in applying a contest rule such that an athlete or coach was disqualified under a playing rule that is not applicable to that sport or which did not provide disqualification.